Shamma-Samiha/Shamma-Samiha/README.md

 ### Hi there 👋, I'm Samiha.
 #### I am a Data Analyst who turns raw numbers into meaningful insights, patterns and trends that drive smarter decisions ✨
-![I am a Data Analyst who turns raw numbers into meaningful insights, patterns and trends that drive smarter decisions ✨]

 I am a final-year Software Engineering student at Daffodil International University, majoring in Data Science.
 I have a strong passion for data-driven problem solving and machine learning 📊